 The master bedroom has beams to the roof, a large window overlooking the garden, a wash basin and ample storage.
 There is an additional sofa if you need to grab a peaceful moment.
 There are tea and coffee making facilities.
 This room has a king sized bed.
 There is also a childs cott.

 The upstairs also has two twin bedrooms, both well lit and spacious.
 The bathroom has a wash hand basin, WC and a large shower.
 All towels and bedding is included for your stay.

 A lovely wild cottage garden, enclosed within a beech hedge.
 It is a haven for wild birds including woodpeckers.
 There is a lawn large enough for children to play on and two patios to sit and read or have a barbecue.

 Telephone – 01289 382935

 Horncliffe has no through traffic which adds to the tranquillity, the village used to be based on Salmon Fishing and poaching!

-A short walk from the cottage takes you to the Fishers Arms providing a congenial atmosphere, cask ales, bar meals and the warmest of welcome from the proprietors Paul and Mandy.
+A short walk from the cottage takes you to the Fishers Arms providing a congenial atmosphere, cask ales, bar meals and the warmest of welcome from the proprietors Dave, Kay and Chef Amanda.
 To book call 01289 382227.

 On Tuesday mornings a travelling shop comes to the village selling fruit, vegetables, farm eggs and the freshest fish from the quay at Eyemouth.